appswithlove/updraft-sdk-ios/README.md

 ## Feedback

+Feedback functionality can be enabled/disabled on [getupdraft.com](https://getupdraft.com/) in your app edit menu.

-A prompt is displayed to the user after first launch to explain him how he can give feedback.
-Displayed only once.
+A prompt is shown to the user to inform him of the change of state of the feedback functionality.

+If enabled, the user is explained how he can give feedback.
 User can take a screenshot to give a feedback.

 ## Advanced setup:  Logging